asahi417/relbert/README.md

 >>> 0.996
 ```
 Bravo!
 The distance between `['Tokyo', 'Japan']` and `['Paris', 'France']` is the closest among the candidates.
+In fact, this pipeline is how we evaluate the RelBERT on the analogy question.

 ### Nearest Neighbours of RelBERT
 To get the similar word pairs in terms of the RelBERT embedding, we convert the RelBERT embedding to a gensim model file with a fixed vocabulary.